 (a) Top, empirical histogram of RTT, classpartitioning.
 Bottom, Median-LDs conditioned to RTT quantiles.
 The dashed-vertical lines correspond to the median RTT for each class of flows.
 LDs are normalized in amplitude for comparison.

-(b) Top: $J_F$ function of $J_R$ .
-Bottom, $c_1$ function of $J_M$ .
-The markers and colors of the data indicate the median RTT, as per the figure (a) bottom, responding Graphical Gaussian Model analysis of on the left.
+(b) Top: J_F function of J_R .
+Bottom, c_1 function of J_M .
+The markers and colors of the data indion the left.